 Meerkats are omnivores.
-They eat a wide range of food including fruit, roots, invertebrates (such as insects, scorpions, spiders and millipedes) and small animals (such as mice, birds, lizards and small snakes).
-Wild meerkats get all the moisture they need from eating roots and fruits.
+They eat a wide range of food including fruit, roots, invertebrates (such as insects, scorpions, spiders and millipedes) and small

 Watch out, predator about!

 Can you see any meerkats standing high up on a rock or branch?
 These meerkats are on 'sentry duty', their job is to let the other members of the group know when a predator is approaching.
 The sentry makes a different call depending on which type of predator is spotted.